alexandreaquiles/scrum-guide/README.md

 At any point in time, the total work remaining to reach a goal can be summed.
 The Product Owner tracks this total work remaining at least every Sprint Review.
 The Product Owner compares this amount with work remaining at previous Sprint Reviews to assess progress toward completing projected work by the desired time for the goal.
 This information is made transparent to all stakeholders.

-Various projective practices upon trending have been used to forecast progress, like burn-downs or burn-ups.
+Various projective practices upon trending have been used to forecast progress, like burn-downs, burn-ups, or cumulative flows.
 These have proven useful.
 However, these do not replace the importance of empiricism.
 In complex environments, what will happen is unknown.
 Only what has happened may be used for forward-looking decision-making.

 ### Sprint Backlog